When to visit

 - Must see

-WHAT TO DOIf you only have one day to visit the park, your best option is to drive around the Grand Loop Road*.
+If you only have one day to visit the park, your best option is to drive around the Grand Loop Road .
 This iconic route will take you past the park's most striking geysers and hot springs.
 You will also drive through Hayden Valley, a prime spot for wildlife viewing.

-Time permitting, walk the boardwalk trail through Upper Geyser Basin to colourful Morning Glory Pool**.
+This spectacular geyser shoots columns of hot water more than 50 metres into the air.
+Time permitting, walk the boardwalk trail through Upper Geyser Basin to colourful Morning Glory Pool .

 The Grand Loop Road continues along Yellowstone Lake to Lake Village.
 From there it heads north, following the Yellowstone River into Hayden Valley.